Gorna Arda Hydro Power Plant

 On July 19, 2010 in the Bulgarian Embassy in Vienna, in the presence of the Bulgarian Prime Minister Mr. Boyko Borissov, shareholders agreement for construction and operation of hydro power cascade Gorna Arda was signed.
 This contract arranged the collaboration base between NEK and EVN.
 On behalf Bulgaria the document was signed by Krasimir Parvanov, the CEO of NEK EAD, and on behalf of Austria it was signed by Burkhard Hofer, Chairperson of the Board of Directors in EVN.

 The establishment of the new company proves the will of EVN and NEK to restore a long time planned project for a hydro power cascade on the upper stream of Arda river in South-Eastern Bulgaria.

 At the moment the work is based on the technical redesign.
 The plan is in the region of Madan, Ardino and Kitnitsa to be constructed plants with total capacity up to 170 MW.
 Up to 350 GWh per year electricity will come from those plants in the Bulgarian network, this amount covers the electricity needs of over 100 000 households.

 This hydro power project is an important step towards using of renewable energy sources in Bulgaria.
 By 2020 16% of the electricity produced in Bulgaria should be from renewable energy sources.
 A successful implementation of Gorna Arda project could provide a specific contribution.

 Furthermore, the flexible production of energy from hydro power plants will contribute to the stability of the electricity supply in Bulgaria.

-EVN and NEK realize the great importance of this project for the Bulgarian economy and population.
-The preliminary work on the project started in 2010.
-During the construction period, new job positions will be opened in the region and stable economic impulses for the infrastructure and the tourism will be created.